caglorithm/visavis/README.md

 # visavis
-A small personal project to learn JavaScript and THREE.js.
+This is a small personal project to learn JavaScript and THREE.js (my first time I'm writing JS, please be nice).
 Coming from Processing, I found THREE.js to be insanely fast for being executed in the Browser.

+The 3D OBJ animated geo models shown here were downloaded using this little [tool](https://github.com/karimnaaji/vectiler).

 ### Manhattan
 Audioreactive animations using the system microphone.
 The volume is saved in a queue and waves propagate from the center of the scene outwards.
 In the first example `manhattan_big.obj` only the roofs are selected to move up and down according to the delayed volume.
 This example is rendered with `MeshPhongMaterial`, `drawWireframe = false`.